-The painter Vincent van Gogh is well-known for his artwork and for a particular aspect of his personal life: the post-impressionist spent some time in a psychiatric clinic in Saint-Rémy-de-Provence.
+Vincent van Gogh is well-known for his iconic works, and for a particular event from his personal life: the artist spent some time in a psychiatric clinic in Saint-Rémy-de-Provence.
 There, he produced works of art such as Starry Night and many of his famous self-portraits.
 In order to spread mental health awareness, we will introduce to you life stories of four artists who similarly to Van Gogh also suffered from mental illness – and how their medical condition affected their art.

-Besides suffering from anxiety and depression, the artist also faced a crisis of epilepsy.
-Some experts believe that the painter also suffered from a xanthophyll overdose – and this factor affected his art, since Van Gogh was able to see more yellowish colors, he intensified yellows in his paintings.
+Besides suffering from anxiety and depression, Van Gogh also faced a crisis of epilepsy.
+Some experts believe that the painter also suffered from a xanthophyll overdose and this factor affected his art, since he was able to see more yellowish colors, he intensified yellows in his paintings.

 The big-eyed cats, who are usually in social situations, such as games or dating, were not initially created on a commission.
 Although Wain was already known by the public, he began to draw cats to amuse his wife.

-It was not only his personality that was affected: Wain’s works of art also began to have a style less and less similar to his initial artworks.
+It was not only his personality that was affected: Wain’s works of art also began to have a style less and less similar to his early artworks.
 His cats, previously smiling and cuddly, began to show different traits, they became more geometric and more colorful.
-Most of these psychedelic kittens were born when Wain was hospitalized in Napsbury Hospital, where the artist eventually died.
+Most of these psychedelic kittens were created while Wain was being hospitalized in Napsbury Hospital, where the artist eventually died.

 Munch’s family background already predisposed him to possible mental health problems.
 His mother and one of his sisters died of tuberculosis when he was very young.
 His father suffered from depression and his other sister was diagnosed with schizophrenia.
 Munch did not go unscathed.
 He had a mental breakdown in 1908, which was aggravated by alcoholism, and he was admitted to a mental health clinic in Denmark.

-In addition to the known mental problems, the painter still faced other issues: in 1937, his works were confiscated by Hitler’s government, and labeled by the dictator “degenerate art“.
+In addition to the known mental problems, the painter still faced other issues: in 1937, his works were confiscated by Hitler’s government, and labeled by the dictator as “degenerate art.”

 Munch wrote that “sickness, madness, and death were the black angels that guarded my crib,” and he even came to be diagnosed with neurasthenia, a clinical condition associated with hysteria and hypochondria.
 His work is characterized by figures whose sense of despair and anguish are evident.
 The strokes and colors that Munch uses in his compositions often demonstrate his own state of mind.